georgique/world-geojson/README.md

 * Argentina
 * Brazil
 * Mexico
+* Kazakhstan

+## Additional areas
+Some additional splitting into areas is also in plans.
+For example having Italian splitted into mainland, Sardinia and Sicily.
+Countries to be splitted into areas are:
+* Italy
+* Inited Kingdom
 * Indonesia
-* United Kingdom
+* Malaysia
-* Kazakhstan
+* Japan
+* more to be added

 ## Readiness
-There are about 545 countries and states planned to add.
-Currently 71 are in the repository which makes it 13% ready.
+There are about 193 countries planned to add.
+Currently 75 are in the repository which makes it 38% ready for release 1.
+States and areas are to be added in next releases.